assemblee-virtuelle/semapps/website/docs/middleware/crypto/key-service.md

 ### `getWebIdKeys`

 Get list of all public-private key pairs for an actor that are published in the actor's webId.
-Looks for keys in the `keys` container. **If none of the given type is available, a new one is crated and returned**.
+Looks for keys in the `keys` container. **If none of the requested type is available, a new one is crated and returned**.

 ##### Parameters